ruoyuGao/AIRL/README.md

 # AIRL
-my implementation with adversarial inverse reinforcement learning on gym(breakout)
+my implementation with adversarial inverse reinforcement learning on gym(breakout and pendlum)

 ## environment requirement